hexydec/dabby/src/ajax/ajax/readme.md

 	}
 });
 ```
-## Return value

-For asynchronous requests, the generated XMLHttpRequest object will be returned.
-Synchronous requests will return `null`.

 ## Differences to jQuery

 In jQuery, the `xhr` parameter of any callback functions are returned as an enhanced XMLHttpRequest called the `jqXHR` object, whereas in Dabby.js, the orignal XMLHttpRequest object is returned.